Betong Airport: Infrastructure

 The airport is built at a cost of 1.9 billion baht and covers an area of 1.47 million sq. m.
-It consists of a 7,000 sq.m. passenger terminal, capable of handling over 300 passengers at peak hours and over 300,000 passengers per year, an apron area for parking of four ATR-72 and Airbus A319 type aircraft, an Air Traffic Control (ATC) tower, a 1,800 m runway along with a taxiway connecting the western side of it among other ancillary facilities.
+It consists of a 7,000 sq.m. passenger terminal, capable of handling over 300 passengers at peak hours and over 300,000 passengers per year, an apron area for parking of four ATR-72 and Airbus A319 type aircraft, an air traffic control (ATC) tower, a 1,800 m runway along with a taxiway connecting the western side of it among other ancillary facilities.
 The runway will be expanded to 2,100 m for handling Airbus A320 and Boeing 737 type aircraft.
 It is connected with the help of provincial highway 4032, which acts as a bypass for the town.
 It leads to Highway 410 which leads to Yala and Malaysia.
 In the future, the airport will be upgraded to handle international traffic, which will increase the airport's capacity to serve over one million passengers per year.

 Architecture

 As the town's name derived from the Malay word Betong — a species of Giant Bamboo (Dendrocalamus asper), also known as Phai Tong in the Thai language.
 Strong elements of the flora is being extensively incorporated in the airport, being inspired from the name and the local bamboo forest.
 The airport sourced natural bamboos for both its exterior and interior architecture.
 The yellow colour scheme is being designed to replicate the matured bamboo foliage.

-The mountainous landscape of Betong is also visible in its architecture, with marble floorings symbolizes the native terrain surrounding the town.
+The mountainous landscape of Betong is also represented in its architecture, with marble floorings symbolizing the native terrain surrounding the town.